Bulbothrix meizospora: Description

 Bulbothrix meizospora has a greenish-grey thallus measuring 2.5–9 cm wide.
 The thallus comprises small, tightly attached (adnate) and irregularly branched lobes that are 2–4 mm wide.
 Reproductive structures such as pustules, soredia, and isidia are absent from the thallus.
 The medulla is white, while the lower thallus surface is dull, black, wrinkled, and papillate (covered with small protuberances), with a dark brown margin that measures 0.1–3 mm wide.
 Some of the lobes have simple (unbranched) black rhizines on the margins, while others have a rhizine-free border.

 The apothecia are cup-shaped, measuring 1–6 mm in diameter with a smooth margin and a brown disc.
 Ascospores are ellipsoid to ovoid in shape, and typically measure 12–14 by 8–10 μm.
 Secondary compounds produced by Bulbothrix meizospora include atranorin and chloratranorin in the cortex, and consalazinic acid and salazinic acid in the medulla.

 Habitat and distribution

 In Asia, Bulbothrix meizospora is found in India, Thailand, Pakistan, and Nepal.
-In Africa, it has been recorded from Camaroon, Kenya, Malawi, and Tanzania.
+In Africa, it has been recorded from Cameroon, Kenya, Malawi, and Tanzania.
 In South America, it is known from Brazil (originally reported as Bulbothrix vainioi).